 L. rhamnosus is often added to dairy products like yogurt, cheese, and milk to boost their probiotic content.

-Try adding yogurt, kefir, cultured cottage cheese, or buttermilk into your diet to boost your intake of L. rhamnosus.
+Try adding yogurt, kefir, cultured cottage cheese, or buttermilk to your diet to boost your intake of L. rhamnosus.

 Bifidobacterium breve

-Bifidobacterium breve is another probiotic strain to consider for weight loss.
+Bifidobacterium breve is another probiotic strain that may help reduce body fat.

 Try increasing your intake of high-fiber foods, including whole grains, apples, blueberries, and almonds, which will promote the growth of B. breve in your gut.